f5devcentral/f5-terraform-agility2018/docs/class3/class3.rst

 #.
 Change GOPATH pointing to workspace -> ``export GOPATH=$HOME/workspace``

-..
-NOTE:: You can use go env command to see the output

 #.
 Create directories as shown below place holder for the repo -> ``mkdir -p $GOPATH/src/github.com/f5devcentral``

 #.
 Change the directory to workspace -> ``cd $GOPATH``